clxcommunications/sdk-xms-python/docs/tutorial.rst

 classes whose methods correspond to the different parameters that are relevant for the request.

-In general the terms used in XMS carry through to the PHP API with one major exception.
+In general the terms used in XMS carry through to the Python API with one major exception.
 The REST API uses the terms *to* and *from* to indicate a message originator and message destination, respectively.
-In the PHP API these are instead denoted *recipient* and *sender*.
-The cause of this name change is to have less confusing and more idiomatic PHP method names.
+In the Python API these are instead denoted *recipient* and *sender*.
+The cause of this name change is to have less confusing and more idiomatic Python method names.

 Connection management
 ---------------------